GentNisjes/TicketScanner/README.md

+OCR Ticket/Receipt Scanner (Android)
+---

-This repository is a sort of follow up on the OCR (python) repository.
+This project is a continuation of the previous Python OCR repository, now implemented as a basic Android photo app using Android Studio.

-Basic Java photo app (OCR) made with android studio

-"special" tech used;
+Technologies Used:
- - the CameraX android camera library
+* CameraX – for seamless camera integration
- - google mlkit for ocr implementation
+* Google ML Kit – for optical character recognition (OCR)

+Project Goal:
+The app allows users to scan receipts, extract key financial details such as price and VAT (BTW) from multiple receipts, and generate a summary of total expenses and VAT.